-- Pick & Pack
+Pick & Pack

-Office address: 171 Hollywood Road, 2/F, Unit 4-6, Lee Wah Mansion, Sheung Wan, Hong Kong
+Address: 171 Hollywood Road, 2/F, Unit 4-6, Lee Wah Mansion, Sheung Wan, Hong Kong S.A.R (China)

-Floship is also a Hong Kong based fulfillment company that was founded in 2015.
+Floship is also a Hong Kong-based fulfillment company that was founded in 2015.
 It offers services like:

-- Pick & Pack
+Pick & Pack

-Their services are offered under different service categories that include ecommerce and crowdfunding fulfillment and Floship certified logistics plan services.
+In addition, they also offer value-added services like Quality Control (QC), kitting, and marketing inserts.
+Their services are offered under different service categories that include e-commerce and crowdfunding fulfillment and Floship-certified logistics plan services.

 You can use their services if you’re shipping more than 300 orders a month, or at least have 500 crowdfunding backers.
 In addition, your international sales must be 30% of your sales.